Intermediate Life Support: Scope of practice

-Intermediate life support providers are called Medicals, Advanced Medicals, EMT II, EMT-Intermediate or Advanced Emergency Medical Technicians (depending on country and state).
+Intermediate life support providers are called Medicals, Advanced Medicals, EMT II, EMT-Intermediate, or Advanced Emergency Medical Technicians (depending on country and state).
 Mostly the Medicals and Advanced Medicals work as a Medical team.

 They both had the same training, but the Advanced Medical is allowed to provide the advanced medical skills.

-Advanced Medicals work on a daily base as nurses, anesthesiologist-assistants, medical students, paramedics or physician assistants.
+Advanced Medicals work on a daily base as nurses, anesthesiologist-assistants, medical students, paramedics, or physician assistants.

-Providing a wide range of medical skills and treatment at scene allows the Medical Team to provide better medical care to their patiënts than regular first aid.
+Providing a wide range of medical skills and treatment at scene allows the Medical Team to provide better medical care to their patients than regular first aid.

 Without the Advanced Medical at scene, the Medicals still can provide a wide range of medical care.

-Medicals can immobilize fractures of the extremities, stabilize the cervical spine and monitor vital signs as oxygenation (SpO2), pulse, blood pressure, glucose and consciousness.
+Medicals can immobilize fractures of the extremities, stabilize the cervical spine and monitor vital signs as oxygenation (SpO2), pulse, blood pressure, glucose, and consciousness.
 They are also trained to administer oxygen, oral glucose, ipratropium/salbutamol inhalation, fentanyl intranasal spray, valium klysma and paracetamol oral.

 The scope of practice of the Intermediate Life Support trained Medicals is comparable with the EMTs known in the US.
 No needles are required in treatment.

 When an Advanced Medical is on scene, it increases the abilities to provide a wider range of emergency medical care.

 The Advanced life support protocols are partly integrated in the intermediate life support.
 Cardiac arrests and anaphylactic shock treatments can be provided in the same way as Advanced Life Support and Ambulance protocols subscribe.

 That means also that bag-mask ventilation and inserting an intermediate airway device (iGel or other supraglottic airway device) can be performed if the Advanced Medical has been properly trained.
-They also starting intravenous access and administer medication in case of cardiac arrest, anaphylactic shock or hypoglycemia.
+They also start intravenous access and administer medication in case of cardiac arrest, anaphylactic shock or hypoglycemia.